-LASIK gives a person a new lease on life: Freedom without glasses or contacts.
-LASIK treatment takes only a few minutes and is virtually painless
+LASIK gives a person a new lease on life: Freedom from glasses or contacts.
+LASIK treatment takes only a few minutes and is virtually painless.

 LASIK provides relief.
 LASIK is the most popular and safest method for correcting poor eyesight, such as short- and long-sightedness, and several million people worldwide have already had a LASIK procedure.

-Comprehensive examinations are carried out after a detailed informed consent discussion.
-With the help of a computerised diagnostic system we collect and store all the data, such as texture, curvature and thickness of the cornea.
+Comprehensive examinations are carried out after a detailed informed-consent discussion.
+With the help of a computerised diagnostic system we collect and store all the data on the eye, such as texture, curvature and thickness of the cornea.
 The computer then calculates the best LASIK treatment plan for the upcoming correction.

 The procedure itself takes only a few minutes and is virtually painless for the patient.
-The laser not only corrects the corneal surface, but also deeper layers of the cornea.
-After surgery, patients must regularly take antibacterial eye drops for two weeks.
-There is a first follow-up examination immediately after surgery; other follow-up examinations follow over the next few months.
+The laser not only corrects the corneal surface, but also the deeper layers of the cornea.
+After surgery, patients must regularly use antibacterial eye drops for two weeks.
+There is an initial follow-up examination immediately after surgery; other follow-up examinations take place over the next few months.

 What does LASIK mean?

-LASIK (acronym for laser-assisted in situ keratomileusis) has become the world's most successfully performed technology of refractive surgery in the treatment vision defects.
-More than 5 million people worldwide already had a LASIK procedure, with 100.000 annually in Germany alone.
+LASIK (acronym for laser-assisted in situ keratomileusis) has become the world’s most successfully performed technology for refractive surgery in the treatment of vision defects.
+More than 5 million people worldwide have already had a LASIK procedure, with 100,000 annually in Germany alone.

-By the way: LASIK has been recognized by the German Ophthalmological Society and the German Association of Ophthalmologists (BVA) as a scientific procedure with a very low complication rate.
+By the way: LASIK has been recognised by the German Ophthalmological Society and the German Association of Ophthalmologists (BVA) as a scientific procedure with a very low complication rate.

 How does LASIK work?